-Download the pdf of Summer Flowers of La Plagne onto whatever device you use, and explore the photos and simple concise text, navigating by colour flower icons to identify any of 117 flowers, and find out a little more about them.
-Zoom in on the photos to see them in more detail.
+Download the pdf of Summer Flowers of La Plagne onto whatever device you use, and explore the photos and simple concise text, navigating by colour flower icons to identify any of 117 flowers, and find out a little more about them all.
+Zoom in on the high res close up photos to see them in more detail.

 On phones the links within PDF files will not work in some apps.
-For Android phones MuPDF viewer is a simple, small, open source and free app that will highlight and allow links to work, and provide a search facility as well.
+For Android phones MuPDF viewer is a simple, small, open source and free app that will highlight and allow links in pdf documents to work, and provides a search facility as well.